cardano-foundation/CIPs/CIP-0135/README.md

 documentation and discussions that have not been publicly released.
 It should be considered to be a living document that is reviewed and revised on a regular basis.

-Note that although the focus of disaster recovery is on Cardano mainnet, the recovery procedures are generic and apply to other Cardano networks, including SanchoNet, Preview, PreProd or private networks.
+Note that although the focus of disaster recovery is on Cardano mainnet, since this is the greatest risk of loss of funds, the recovery procedures are generic and apply to other Cardano networks, including SanchoNet, Preview, PreProd or private networks.
+Appropriate adjustments may need to be made to reflect differences in timing or other concerns.

 ## Motivation: why is this CIP necessary?

 This CIP is needed to familiarize stakeholders with the processes and procedures that should be followed in the unlikely event that the Cardano mainnet, or another Cardano network, encounters a situation where the built-in on-chain recovery mechanisms fail.

 ## Disaster Recovery Procedures